Axway/amplify-central/content/en/docs/manage_document_library/documentation_library_management.md

 1. Navigate to *Document Library*.
 2. Select the ellipsis menu associated with the document you want to edit and click **Edit**.
 This will open the document wizard.
 You cannot change the document type but you can edit any field.
-3. When you are satisfied with the changes, ckick **Save & Exit** button.
+3. When you are satisfied with the changes, click **Save & Exit** button.

 {{< alert title="Note about the Product / Marketplace visibility" color="primary" >}}
 When a document is used in a product or in a Marketplace menu, you are not allowed to change its visibility.
 You have first to remove the Document from any product / Marketplace and then you can change the document visibility.